 For people who are looking for a strain to specifically help them fall asleep, they will still want to focus on a strain that is higher in THC than CBD.
 CBD is non-psychoactive which will result in more physical relaxation.

-Before prescribing yourself cannabis as a sleep-aid, it is important to talk to your doctor about your condition and whether cannabis is right for you.
+Before prescribing yourself cannabis as a sleep aid, it is important to talk to your doctor about your condition and whether cannabis is right for you.
 Studies have shown that cannabis does affect sleep cycles in some way, so it’s important to be aware of that while using cannabis.

 The moral of the story is not all Indicas will make you fall asleep, but if you are looking to use cannabis as a sleep aid then an Indica strain is going to most likely be your best bet.
 Try finding a strain that has a high Myrcene content in its terpene profile, as that terpene is the most common for sleep aid.

-If you decide that cannabis is the right solution for you, make sure to stop into our Denver dispensary to check out our selection of premium flower.
+If you decide that cannabis is the right solution for you, make sure to stop by our Denver dispensary to check out our selection of premium flower.
 Our friendly budtenders can walk you through our selection of high THC strains to determine which one is right for you!